natesilva/node-docserver/README.md

 In addition, requests that result in a `404` error are cached, so once `docserver` searches for a document and doesn’t find it, it won’t waste time looking for that document again.

 By default, once a document is cached, `docserver` will never re-read that document; the cached version will always be served until you reload the server.

+You also have the option to disable caching by passing `false` as the `cache` option.

 If you enable the experimental `watch` option, the cache is emptied every time a change is detected in your `docs` directory or any of its subdirectories.
 Because it may be resource-intensive, this option is turned off by default.
 Enabling it when you have a large set of documents or subdirectories may exhaust available file handles.
 If you only have a few documents or subdirectories, feel free to try it out.
 Contributions to improve this feature are welcome.